Simulation settings

 If Edit is selected the Edit mode will start, in which the simulation can be edited as required to run a simulation again.
 Note that if the simulation is run again after editing, it overrides the previous simulation results.
 While in edit mode, it is not possible to access previous results or to use the Auralizer.

-It is possible to exit the Edit mode in case it is not required to run the simulation again.
-To exit the Edit Mode press the Revert button img desc in the right corner.
+It is possible to exit the Edit mode in case it is not required to run the simulation again by selecting the Revert button in the right corner.
 Reverting will cancel the changes that were made in the Edit mode and go back to the settings of the previously run simulation, making the Results and Auralizer enabled again.
 A prompt window will appear asking for a confirmation to Revert from the changes that were made.

 Run status